yfrayer/magic-eraser/README.md

 pip install runipy
 ```

-Most of the set up in erasersetup.sh is the same, except for the lines installing TensorFlow and Virtualenv.
+The setup procedures in erasersetup.sh are the same, except for the lines installing TensorFlow and Virtualenv.
 The line for installing Keras needs to be run after TensorFlow is installed and working (Line 38).
 Keras can be force reinstalled with --force-reinstall added to the command.

 ## Known Issues

 The frame rate of the output does not exactly resemble input.
 The program extracts images at 30 fps and recreates the video at 30 fps, but a side by side comparison shows lag in the output video.

-The object tracking is not perfect, as multiple objects moving in and out of detection causes ids to be incorrectly rearranged.
+The object tracking does not work for all cases, as multiple objects moving in and out of detection causes ids to be incorrectly rearranged.

 ## Future Development